Updated: May 30, 2022

 We already love edamame, right?
 I mean you can buy it frozen, heat it up, add a pinch of salt and snack away!
 Add a serving of fruit and you would have the perfect protein + carb combo snack.
 At 17 grams of protein per 1 cup serving, it will help keep you full and meet your protein goals.

-Quinoa is everywhere nowadays so adding it into your grocery rotation should be a no brainer!
+Quinoa is the hot superfoods, therefore, adding it into your grocery rotation should be a no brainer!
 Quinoa provides 8 grams of protein per 1 cup serving, which is pretty impressive for a pseudo grain.
 Add quinoa to salads, use is as stir-fry base, or even eat it by itself with some great spices.

 4. Black Beans

-Okay, I don't know about you, but I already buy black beans on a fairly regular basis so YAY.
+Okay, I don't know about you, but I already buy black beans on a fairly regular basis so, YAY.
 Black beans are such an easy way to add protein to your meals.
-You can buy them canned (the no salt added or low sodium options are best) and simply add them to whatever you are cooking.
+You can buy them canned (the no salt added or low sodium options are best and choose a BPA-free can when possible) and simply add them to whatever you are cooking.
 They go great in Mexican dishes, but also can be used to make black bean burgers!
 Black beans provide 8 grams of protein per 1/2 cup serving.

 Tofu is readily available at most grocery stores in the refrigerated section.
 It is high in protein and makes a great meat replacement in Asian dishes, rice bowls and salads.
 Tofu provides about 10 grams of protein for every 1/2 cup (or 4 ounces).